paulasilvatech/Mainframe-AI-Modernization/docs/13-comprehensive-mainframe-modernization/cobol-to-java-examples.md

-# 🔄 COBOL to Java Transformation Examples
+# 📊 COBOL to Java Transformation Examples

-This document provides detailed examples of AI-assisted COBOL to Java transformations to demonstrate how complex legacy code can be modernized while preserving business logic.
+This technical guide provides detailed examples of COBOL to Java transformations for mainframe modernization across multiple platforms.

 ## 📋 Overview